hee289427-wq/smart-building-energy-prediction/README.md

 ---

-# 💡 Why this project matters / 项目价值
+# 💡 Why This Project Matters / 项目价值

-Most machine learning studies focus on:
+Most machine learning studies focus mainly on:

 > **“How accurate is the model?”**